The system has been an absolute crutch for us" - Sophie Lees, Head of Supply Chain.

 - Integrated redlining and negotiation.
 The stakeholders at Manpower UK were particularly impressed with Gatekeeper’s eNegotiate feature, which enables fast redlining, while working seamlessly with MS Word.
 This was expected to be critical to the success of the project.

 - Future-proofing the business.
-Despite the size of the business, the Supply Chain team were still relying in some instances on encrypted spreadsheets and shared drives for vital record-keeping, with compliance documentation being very hard to record and track in a reliable way.
+Despite the size of the business, the Supply Chain team were still relying in some instances on encrypted spreadsheets and shared drives for vital record-keeping, with compliance documentation being very hard to record and track in a reliable way without the use of a vendor management platform.
 Gatekeeper would solve for this problem, standardise their business processes and scale for the future.

 The Full Story